slittorin/home-assistant-setup/README.md

 - Keep to standard setup/config as much as possible.
 - Limit the number of exposed ports/services on the Home Assistant.

-#### History data
+#### Historical data

-As of [2021.8.0](https://www.home-assistant.io/blog/2021/08/04/release-20218/#long-term-statistics) Home Assistant seems to be on the way to store and manage historical data, but is not yet there, including to graphically present historical data that extends the purge period for the database.
+As of [2021.8.0](https://www.home-assistant.io/blog/2021/08/04/release-20218/#long-term-statistics) Home Assistant seems to be on the way to store and manage historical data, but is not yet there, including to graphically present historical data that extends the purge period for the database.\
 Therefore we also add InfluxDB (to capture states) and Grafana to present historical data.

 #### Database retention and history